trebor/soul-bound/rfc.md

   * Discourages frivolous or automated mint attempts.
 * **Partial Refund / Reward**
   * If the new identity survives a probation period (e.g. 90 days without revocation), the remaining stake is returned to the staker.
-  * Optionally, a bonus reward is paid from the fee pool for “good” identities.
+  * Optionally, a bonus reward is paid from the fee pool for "good" identities.
 * **Slashing Condition**
   * If the identity is later revoked for fraud, up to 100% of `S_mint` is forfeited (burned or redistributed per policy).